stealthman22/100-days-of-code/r2-log.md

 Went through some design inspirations for my portfolio page.
 So many amazing portfolios out there.
 I would like to have some nice and unique animations in this project, so it would be eye-catching

+### DAY 66 - 67 (30th November - 1st Dec 2019)

+Went through some more design inspirations and finalized what I would want my portfolio to have, out of all the amazing UI/UX I have seen out there.
+Took down tips and tricks to help.
+Also downloaded tutorials to help me add effects I don't know.
+Finally found out how to read the js being used by a site via chrome dev tools.